-■ Enact confidence-building measures to enhance citizen-state relations.
+• Enact confidence-building measures to enhance citizen-state relations.
 To rebuild the legitimacy and trust of the state in the eyes of citizens, the Government of Iraq should take robust legislative action that is inline with international standards and practices to: promote peaceful coexistence; protect minority rights; renounce the use of discriminatory and inflammatory hate speech; and criminalize the use of practices that disenfranchise certain components from economic, professional, and educational opportunities.
 This process should also include a thorough review and revision of the 2005 Anti-Terrorism Law to ensure the law can no longer be used to target certain components (as also stipulated in the recommendations outlined in "Security and Safety section").
-The Government of Iraq should also provide a clear mandate and substantial funding and backing to the Implementation and Followup Committee for National Reconciliation to promote peaceful coexistence, including opening and staffing branch offices within six months of the formation of the new government.
+The Government of Iraq should also provide a clear mandate and substantial funding and backing to the newly established High Committee for Coexistence and Communal Peace and the National Reconciliation Committee to promote peaceful coexistence, including opening and staffing branch offices within six months of the formation of the new government.
 Offices should be opened across liberated provinces in rural and urban centers in order to serve as an effective interlocutor between citizens and government.
 A minimum of 50 percent of the staff in branch offices should be women and young people under the age of 45.